Salvia baccifera Etl.

 Members of this genus are rarely if ever troubled by browsing deer[

-The leaves are used as a spice or as an adulterant of sage (S. officinalis)[
+The leaves are used as a spice or as an adulterant of sage (Salvia officinalis)[

 ].
-Somewhat inferior in quality to sage but it is easier to grow indoors[
+Somewhat inferior in quality to sage as a flavouring, but it is easier to grow indoors[

 ].
 The leaves make up 50 - 95% of commercially dried sage leaves[